Dusk to Dawn: Theme

 Based on a novel The Shuttle Soul by Katherine Hill, the story dramatizes the far Eastern concepts of “migrating souls” advanced by Theopism popular in the United States during the 1920s.
 Vidor may have identified with Theophist methods of faith healing that were compatible with his Christian Science principles, encouraging positive thinking over medical interventions.

 Preservation

-Dawn to Dusk is currently considered a Lost Film.
-In February of 2021, the film was cited by the National Film Preservation Board on their Lost U.S. Silent Feature Films list.
+Dawn to Dusk is currently considered a lost film.
+In February 2021, the film was cited by the National Film Preservation Board on their Lost U.S. Silent Feature Films list.